Why the New Sanctions Against Russia Are Really About 2016

 There’s no point in ignoring the truths here.
 The KGB recruited sympathetic journalists, funded publications that were mere fronts for Soviet-sympathizing propaganda and, at the height of the Cold War, employed 496,000 members around the world, if Soviet defector Oleg Kalugin’s memoir is true.
 By contrast, he writes, the 47,000 KGB employees in Moscow outnumbered the combined headcount for the FBI and CIA.

 In Kalugin’s Spymaster, the former head of KGB political operations in the U.S. writes that for years he used an agent posing as a reporter for the Novosti Press Agency to cultivate a relationship with then-Harvard University professor Henry Kissinger, who was advising Richard Nixon’s campaign.
 The same spy regularly met with Kissinger’s deputy, Richard Allen, who would go on to be the top foreign policy adviser to Ronald Reagan.
-(Kalugin graciously notes that his man never tried to enlist either man as a spy and they probably knew they were talking with an undercover Soviet.
+(Kalugin graciously notes that his man never tried to enlist either American as a spy and they probably knew they were talking with an undercover Soviet.
 Nonetheless, both often shared useful insights about the American position.)
 Kalugin notes he used covers from diplomats to doormen to infiltrate Congress, the State Department, the political parties and even think tanks like the Brookings Institution that have contacts inside the U.S. government.

 This is all to say that Moscow’s interference went on for years without being news to Washington, which to be fair has its own shady history of foreign meddling.
 (There isn’t room enough on the Internet to link to all of it.)
-It’s long been the assumption to assume everyone in D.C. is working undercover for someone else, so much so that it makes for an awkward conversation with a new contact with certain security clearances to confirm that, yes, they are speaking to a citizen and don’t need to report me as a new contact with a non-American.
+It’s long been the practice to assume everyone in D.C. is working undercover for someone else, to the point of new contacts with certain security clearances will confirm that, yes, they are speaking to a citizen and don’t need to report me to their handlers as a potential spook.

 Then 2016 happened.
 Russia’s working so openly that year to help ensure Donald’s Trump’s win was something different.
 Those attempts are well documented, in both a two-volume Justice Department report released by Trump’s own DOJ and a nonpartisan, five-volume report from the Senate Intelligence Committee.
 A number of Trump associates wound up behind bars as a result, although Trump pardoned some on his way out the door.